-Train your staff to understand the nature and scale of vulnerability that exists in your target consumer market.
+Train your staff to understand the nature and scale of vulnerability that exist in your target consumer market.

-Embed the fair treatment of all consumers across the business.
-All staff should understand how their role affects the fair treatment of every consumer, and should consider consumer vulnerability at all times.
+Embed the fair treatment of vulnerable consumers across the business.
+All staff should understand how their role affects the fair treatment of vulnerable consumers.

-Ensure staff have the necessary skills and capabilities to recognise and react to a range of vulnerabilities.
+Ensure staff have the necessary skills and capability to recognise and react to a range of vulnerabilities.

-Provide support to staff to build resilience and have a safe space to offload if they have been supporting consumers, as this can be emotionally difficult for them as well.
+Provide support to staff to build resilience and have a safe space to offload if they have been supporting vulnerable consumers as this can be emotionally difficult for them as well.